OWASP/CheatSheetSeries/cheatsheets/AJAX_Security_Cheat_Sheet.md

 #### Avoid building XML or JSON dynamically

-Just like building HTML or SQL you will cause XML injection bugs, so stay way from this or at least use an encoding library or safe JSON or XML library to make attributes and element data safe.
+Just like building HTML or SQL you will cause XML injection bugs, so stay away from this or at least use an encoding library or safe JSON or XML library to make attributes and element data safe.

 - [XSS (Cross Site Scripting) Prevention](Cross_Site_Scripting_Prevention_Cheat_Sheet.md)
 - [SQL Injection Prevention](SQL_Injection_Prevention_Cheat_Sheet.md)